 People waiting in line for unemployment relief in Chicago in October 1960.
 Photo by Myron Davis for LIFE Magazine

-Updated with more perspective on the job-crashing Internet here.
+Updated with more perspective on the job-crashing Internet here and more from Vox Media here.

 In the next 20 years, the United States and the broader global economy will either dramatically rethink its employment structure or a history-altering societal change will take place.